mku11/Salmon-AES-CTR/README.md

 Click on [Salmon specifications and formats](https://github.com/mku11/Salmon-AES-CTR/tree/main/docs)
 For how to compile and build each subproject see README.md in its respective folder.

+## Security Limitations
+- User sequencer files are not secure from other apps by default.
+**For Android:** you must create sequencer files in protected app space and not on external storage!
+Android apps work on sandbox environments though this is true only if you have **NOT ROOTED** your devices.
+**For Windows:** you can create sequencer files preferably within %LOCALAPPDATA% folder.
+Windows will notify you if it detects tampering though it is recommended for additional security you use the Salmon Windows Service.
+The Salmon windows service is a better solution because it protects the sequencer files under a system administrator (LocalSystem) account.
+**For Linux and Mac:** make sure you keep the sequencer files in a safe place since salmon has no anti-tampering support for these OSes.
+What you can do is implement a secure nonce service or your own tampering detection!
+You can do that by extending SalmonFileSequencer class, for an example see WinFileSequencer.
+- Importing files to a salmon virtual drive using different devices requires authorization by an already authorized device for each  virtual drive.
+The device that created the drive is by default authorized.
+The authorization mechanism works by assigning new nonce ranges for each authorized device which prevents nonce reuse.
+- Make sure that you never backup and restore the nonce sequencer files!
+You should always create them under a directory that is not backed up, this will prevent nonce reuse!
+- Data integrity is not supported for filenames only for file contents.

-## Limitations
+## Functional Limitations
-* Salmon streams are seekable only if the backed resource supports random access (disk, memory, network).
+- Salmon streams are seekable only if the backed resource supports random access (disk, memory, network).
-* Salmon API is not Thread Safe!
+- Salmon API is not Thread Safe!
 If you want to use parallel processing you need to use SalmonEncryptor/SalmonDecryptor and SalmonFileImporter/SalmonFileExporter.
-* Importing files to a salmon virtual drive using different devices requires authorization by an already authorized device for each  virtual drive.
-The device that created the drive is by default authorized.
-The authorization mechanism protects against repeated access based attacks!
-* Make sure that you never backup and restore the Nonce Sequencer files in your Windows Device!
-You should always create them under a %LOCALAPPDATA% directory that is not backed up, this will prevent nonce reuse!
-* User Sequencer files are not secure from other apps.
-For Android you should create them in app space and not on external storage!
-For Windows Salmon will notify you if it detects file sequencer tampering though it is recommended for additional security that you should use the Salmon Windows Service.
-The Salmon service protects the sequencer files under the system administrator (LocalSystem) space.
-For Linux and Mac make sure you keep them in a safe place or implement your own tampering detection!
-* Integrity is not supported for filenames only for file contents.
-* Maximum guaranteed file size: 2^64 bytes or limited by the backed resource (disk, memory, network).
+- Maximum guaranteed file size: 2^64 bytes or limited by the backed resource (disk, memory, network).
-* Maximum drive file size: 2^64 bytes
+- Maximum drive file size: 2^64 bytes
-* Maximum number of drive files: 2^62 (64 bit nonces used for the filename and the file contents.
+- Maximum number of drive files: 2^62 (64 bit nonces used for the filename and the file contents.
+- Python parallel processing (multiple cpus) in Windows is slow due to python being single-threaded.
+- Javascript service worker handler does not support parallel processing.
+- Javascript implementation is ESM so in order to work in Node.js you need to use --experimental-vm-modules

 ## Contributions
 Unfortunately I cannot accept any code contributions.
 Though, bug reports and security POCs are more than welcome!